Liange235/Bayesian-optimization/README.md

 ## Usage

-This repository is meant to be an additional materials to help reviewers to evaluate our findings, and increase trust in our article.
+This repository is meant to be an additional material to help reviewers to evaluate our findings, and increase trust in our article.